BSE on MoS2: solvers

 (3)\[\begin{split}\hat{V}_{\substack{cv{\bf k}\\c'v'{\bf k}'}} = \frac{1}{\Omega}\sum_{G \neq 0}v({ G})\langle v'{\bf k}' | e^{-i({\bf q}+{\bf G}'){\bf r}}| c{\bf k}' \rangle \langle c {\bf k} | e^{i({\bf q}+{\bf G}){\bf r}} |v{\bf k}' \rangle\end{split}\]

-Here \(\epsilon^{-1}_{{\bf G}{\bf G}'}\) is the inverse of the dielectric screening matrix which was evaluated at RPA level (see local fields tutorial)
+Here \(\epsilon^{-1}_{{\bf G}{\bf G}'}\) is the inverse of the dielectric screening matrix which was evaluated at the RPA level.

 Yambo input file